 Selgas Cano designed just three custom extrusions that clad virtually every vertical wall.
-For backlit and translucent surfaces. they designed a wide clapboard-like element with fitted edges along its length and a slightly peaked profile (like an open hand, says Selgas), which is made of Plexiglas on the exteriors (to block UV radiation) and polycarbonate inside (for its fire resistance).
+For backlit and translucent surfaces, they designed a wide clapboard-like element with fitted edges along its length and a slightly peaked profile (like an open hand, says Selgas), which is made of Plexiglas on the exteriors (to block UV radiation) and polycarbonate inside (for its fire resistance).
 The extrusion has an uneven ribbed back to break up light and blur images and imperfections.
 It is tinted in various tones, including solid white for opaque backlit walls, and aquatic blue for the main auditorium, where it is backed by mirrored film to set off shimmering reflections.
 Three beads of accent colours, each six microns wide, are laid into the translucent elements (phosphorescent oranges, yellows, blues, greens).

 The short end walls of the exterior are clad with a screen of irregularly-placed vertical aluminium fins, with an asymmetrical triangular section (one face is curved and two are straight).
 The Madrid street artist SpY designed a vivid colour scheme for the entry facade screen, which has a double reading depending on your direction of approach (left or right).
 It is emblazoned with a supergraphic 'B', the architects' preferred name for the complex, which comes from the Batel Beach that lies beneath the wharf.
-The roof, visible location plan irregular profile that creates a rippling effect to match the surface of the sea beyond 4.
-The open terrace of the restaurant incorporates the public space of the street, an irreducibly Spanish touch
+The roof, visible from the heights behind the building, is also of aluminium.